 Sierra Nevada is one of the first festivals in the country to offer yoga.
 Each morning, we meet under the canopy of the redwoods at the Village stage at 10am to practice together in unity.

 Kandice and the crew provide a play environment for all to learn and love of hooping, spinning and juggling.
 They host ongoing playtime throughout the weekend.

-Throughout the weekend, Sageman’s Drum Temple hosts a drum circle, dance performances and classes by Northern California’s talented Company of African Dance Arcata and Group Khindia.
+Throughout the weekend, Sageman’s Drum Tent hosts a drum circle, dance performances and classes by Northern California’s talented Group Khindia.

 On both Friday and Saturday immediately following the final sets at the Valley stage, a mesmerizing, high-energy fire spectacle closes out the evening!
 Bring your drum and join in to accompany this skillful, mystical dance presentation.